GREYWATER HARVESTING SYSTEMS FROM WATER HARVESTING SOLUTIONS

 Patent-Pending Design and NSF-350 Certification for Safety and Effectiveness

-Water Harvesting Solutions utilizes a number of leading-edge filtration, sterilization and monitoring steps to bring the water to near-potable quality that is able to eliminate any health and esthetic concerns while meeting the regulatory requirements of most communities.
+Water Harvesting Solutions utilizes a number of leading-edge filtration, sterilization and monitoring steps to bring the water to near-potable quality that is able to eliminate any health and aesthetic concerns while meeting the regulatory requirements of most communities.
 Our GW Series of processing skids is patent pending and currently being certified under the new National Sanitation Foundation 350 Standard for commercial graywater processing systems.
 Learn more about NSF-350 Certification here.

 It is important to note that the term “greywater” refers to untreated water from showers and sinks.
 Once the greywater has been filtered and sanitized – its classification changes from “greywater” to “on site treated non-potable water” and it is then safe to store and utilize for many purposes.
 You can see examples of installed greywater systems that we designed and built on our Projects Page.